 The difference between the first eleven (eleven and a half) chapters in Genesis and the rest of the book is that when we get to Abraham, we are only about 1800 years B.C.
 With him we move within recorded history.
-Traditions handed down about him can be more secure.
+Traditions handed down about him can be more secure (and if no reliable traditions or stories were handed down about the patriarchs and matriarchs, then we need to take the rest of Genesis as a divinely inspired story conceived by a human story-teller)).
 But the Noah story happened in the misty past in prehistory without the possibility of recorded events (everyone died except eight).

 Are you saying the Noah narrative is a myth?

 That word is much too controversial, jangling, and harsh.
 Skeptics use it to bludgeon believers.
 Something must have happened back then.
 Floods happened in the Tigris and Euphrates Rivers.
 Apparently a huge one in the area happened about 3000 B.C.
+Others say there was a Black Sea flood about 5600 BC.
 Flood stories about the salvation of someone through the storm exist in other parts of the globe.
 In any case, the Noah story has a moral about ultimate purpose and meaning.

-All of this sounds a lot like heresy and disrespect.
+All of this sounds a lot like heresy and disrespect and “liberalism.”

 This post is simply challenging a scientific interpretation of a story about pre-historical events that have no surviving eyewitness testimony–it’s too far back.
 The kernel of the story (sin – judgment – flood – boat – salvation) has been taken by the storyteller, who, using verisimilitude, built it into a narrative that has a moral about ultimate meaning and truth.